AndreanIG/Portofolio/career/_posts/2021-11-01-iccscipaper-award.md

 I received the Oral Presentation Certificate for this work since the physical award ceremony was canceled during the pandemic.
 It remains one of the most meaningful recognitions in my academic journey.

-{% include toggle-file.html label="Oral Presentation Certificate" file="Portofolio/assets/files/certificate/iccsci.pdf" id="iccscipaper" %}
+{% include toggle-file.html label="Oral Presentation Certificate" file="/assets/files/certificate/iccsci.pdf"%}

 ---